Chrystia Freeland: Economics

 During her Liberal leadership campaign in 2025, Freeland proposed replacing the carbon tax with a system collaboratively developed with the provinces and territories, scrapping the increase to inclusion rate on capital gains tax, capping profit margins on essential goods, and making shrinkflation illegal.

 "New plutocracy"

 In January/February 2011 issue of The Atlantic, Freeland argues that the public perception that Canada and the United States are becoming increasingly plutocratic since the Great Recession is not unfounded, explaining that those of first- and second-generation wealth in an increasingly globalized economy live lives fundamentally different from those of the middle and working class.
-She explains that they are "hard working, highly educated, jet-setting meritocratic who feel they are the deserving winners of a tough worldwide economic competition—and many of them, as a result, have an ambivalent attitude toward those of us who didn't succeed so spectacularly."
-She further adds that they are "becoming a transglobal community of peers who have more in common with one another than with their countrymen back home…today’s super-rich are increasingly a nation unto themselves."
+She explains that they are a "hard working, highly educated, jet-setting meritocratic who feel they are the deserving winners of a tough worldwide economic competition—and many of them, as a result, have an ambivalent attitude toward those of us who didn't succeed so spectacularly."
+She further adds that they are "becoming a transglobal community of peers who have more in common with one another than with their countrymen back home…today's super-rich are increasingly a nation unto themselves."